 Main statistical findings

-Following the introduction of the Nitrates Directive (ND) in 1991 and the introduction of the National Action programmes for designated Nitrate Vulnerable Zones (NVZs), nitrogen fertiliser consumption has been reduced significantly in the EU-15.
-Data of Fertilizers Europe show that nitrogen mineral fertiliser consumption decreased between 1990 and 2010 with 19% (Table 3).
-Figure 2 shows the trend for EU-15 and France, Germany, the United Kingdom and Italy (which contributed to 68% of the total nitrogen fertiliser consumption in EU-15 in 2010).
+The fact that nitrogen fertiliser use is increasing is in stark contrast to the period 1990-2000.
+Following the introduction of the Nitrates Directive (ND) in 1991 and the introduction of the National Action programmes for designated Nitrate Vulnerable Zones (NVZs), nitrogen fertiliser consumption were reduced significantly in the EU-15.
+The Water Framework Directive (WFD) was introduced in 2000.
+These developments contributed to a decrease in nitrogen mineral fertiliser consumption between 1990 and 2010 with 19 %, according to Fertilizers Europe.

 Fertiliser application rates

-There is a broad recognition in many countries that above-optimal applications of fertiliser nutrients such as N and P lead to an enhanced risk of pollution to watercourses, and associated problems with water quality.
+There is a broad recognition that above-optimal applications of fertiliser nutrients such as N and P lead to an enhanced risk of pollution to watercourses, and associated problems with water quality.
 The Member States have different application rates of N and P fertiliser for different crops.
-In particular, wheat, barley, grain maize, potato, sugar beet, oilseed rape, vegetables and industrial crops have high application rates of N fertiliser.
-To identify areas at risk of nutrient surplus the actual area fertilised should be taken into account.
-Data on application rates and fertilised areas have been requested from the countries by Eurostat, however only a few countries submitted data, they are therefore not presented here.
-Map 1 to Map 6 show estimated application rates of N and P from mineral fertilisers by the Joint Research Centre of manure, mineral fertilisers and manure and mineral fertilisers combined.
+In particular, wheat, grass, barley, grain maize, potato, sugar beet, oilseed rape, vegetables and industrial crops have high application rates of N fertiliser.
+To identify areas at risk of nutrient surplus, the actual area fertilised should be taken into account, but it is unfortunately not available to Eurostat.

 Data sources and availability

-Mineral fertiliser consumption is indicated by the evolution of the consumption of the nutrients nitrogen (N) and phosphor (P) with mineral fertilisers by agriculture over time.
+Mineral fertiliser consumption is indicated by the evolution of the consumption of the nutrients nitrogen (N) and phosphorous (P) as mineral fertilisers by agriculture over time.

 - Application rates (kg/ha) of N and P